Rule Change: Completed

 On 24 October 2019 the Commission published a consultation paper to facilitate consultation on the derogation proposal and to seek stakeholder submissions.

-The consultation paper set out that the Commission considered that the derogation proposal should be subject to the expedited rule making process on the grounds that it considers the rule change request to be an urgent rule as defined in the National Electricity Law (NEL).
-The expedited process, which involves one round of consultation rather than two, would enable the Commission to make a final determination prior to summer.
+The consultation paper set out that the Commission considered that the derogation proposal should be subject to the expedited rule process on the grounds that it considers the rule change request to be an urgent rule as defined in the National Electricity Law (NEL).

 Objections to using the expedited rule change process